Qom Seminary: Seljuk Era

-Qom was a hub for Shia jurisprudence during the Seljuk dynasty, attracting students and hosting numerous seminaries.
-Scholar Abd al-Jalil Qazvini Razi described Qom in the 6th century: "Qom’s religious schools had sufficient resources, scholars, teachers, and interpreters, and libraries filled with books from various sects.
-Schools such as Sa’d Salat, Athir al-Mulk, Zayn al-Din, and Zahir al-Din were thriving."
+Qom was a hub for Shia jurisprudence during the Seljuk era, attracting students and hosting numerous seminaries.
+Scholar Abd al-Jalil Qazvini Razi described Qom in the 6th century: "Qom's religious schools had sufficient resources, scholars, teachers, and interpreters, and libraries filled with books from various sects.
+Schools such as Sa'd Salat, Athir al-Mulk, Zayn al-Din, and Zahir al-Din were thriving."

 Safavid Era

-The Safavid Empire offered substantial support to Shia scholars and the Twelver Shi‘i school, particularly in Qazvin and Isfahan.
-Throughout the Safavid dynasty, Shia scholars frequently stayed in Qom to engage in teaching.
-The most established figures who taught in Qom during this period include Baha' al-Din al-‘Amili (Sheikh Baha’i), Sadr al-Din Shirazi (Mulla Sadra), Mulla Mohsen Fayz Kashani, and ‘Abd al-Razzaq Lahiji.
+The Safavid Empire offered substantial support to Shia scholars and the Twelver Shi'i school, particularly in Qazvin and Isfahan.
+Throughout the Safavid era, Shia scholars frequently stayed in Qom to engage in teaching.
+The most established figures who taught in Qom during this period include Baha' al-Din al-'Amili (Sheikh Baha'i), Sadr al-Din Shirazi (Mulla Sadra), Mulla Mohsen Fayz Kashani, and 'Abd al-Razzaq Lahiji.

 Qajar and Pahlavi Eras

-During the Qajar period and the 20th century, numerous Shia scholars were present in the Qom seminary.
-Two major seminaries, Dar al-Shifa and Faydiyya, were established during the Qajar period.
+During the Qajar and Pahlavi eras, numerous Shia scholars were present in the Qom seminary.
+Two major seminaries, Dar al-Shifa and Faydiyya, were established during the Qajar era.

-Founding of the Qom Seminary

-‘Abd al-Karim Ha’eri Yazdi, one of the leading Shia marāji‘ of his time, after completing his studies and teaching in Najaf and Karbala, returned to the city of Arak and established a seminary there.
-Ha’eri, simultaneously serving as marja‘, administrator, and teacher, came to be known as Āyatollah al-Mu’assis ("The Founder Ayatollah").
-His primary role was managing the newly formed seminary.
+'Abd al-Karim Ha'eri Yazdi, one of the leading Shia marāji' of his time, after completing his studies and teaching in Najaf and Karbala, returned to the city of Arak and re-established a seminary there.
+Ha'eri, simultaneously serving as marja', administrator, and teacher, came to be known as Āyatollah al-Mu’assis ("The Founder Ayatollah").
+His primary role was managing the re-established seminary.
 His vision included reforms in educational methodology, specialization in jurisprudential branches, broader student knowledge, and teaching foreign languages.

-To preserve the seminary, Ha’eri deliberately avoided political confrontation with Mohammad Reza Pahlavi.
-In fifteen years of leadership, Ha’eri brought the Qom Seminary to scholarly productivity.
-During this time, the Pahlavi government passed a law requiring clerics to take standardized exams, which Ha’eri accepted on the condition that they be held in Qom under his supervision.
+To preserve the seminary, Ha'eri deliberately avoided political confrontation with Mohammad Reza Pahlavi.
+In fifteen years of leadership, Ha'eri brought the Qom Seminary to scholarly productivity.
+During this time, the Pahlavi government passed a law requiring clerics to take standardized exams, which Ha'eri accepted on the condition that they be held in Qom under his supervision.